-The power plant is located at the PHIVIDEC Industrial Estate in Villanueva, Misamis Oriental and has a capacity of 232 MW.
-It started commercial operations in November 2006 and since then, it has been reliably providing additional electric power needed to sustain the island’s economic growth and progress.
+The power plant is located at the PHIVIDEC Industrial Estate in Villanueva, Misamis Oriental, and has an installed capacity of 232 MW.
+It started commercial operations in November 2006 and has been reliably providing additional electric power needed to sustain the island’s economic growth and progress.

 SPI owns and operates Mindanao’s first coal-fired power plant located at the PHIVIDEC Industrial Estate in Villanueva, Misamis Oriental.

 It pioneered the use of world-class and proven technologies that enabled the company to sustain a highly efficient, reliable and responsible electric power generation process.